Every now and again we get to write about one of the small businesses that we love and adore. And today it’s Southeastern Expeditions.

-We get nervous talking about the Chattooga River because it is hands down, unequivocally the best river in the Southeast and one of the top rivers in the country and we want to help people like the Chattooga Conservancy protect it.
+We get nervous talking about the Chattooga River.
+It is hands down, unequivocally, the best river in the Southeast and one of the top rivers in the country and we want to help people like the Chattooga Conservancy protect it.

 The Chattooga River is broken into sections.
 The upper sections are open to some of the best fishing in Georgia and North Carolina while the bottom sections are for rafts and kayaks.
 The lower sections are where all of the whitewater is and where the real fun begins.